sharmavijay86/ldapsetup/README.md

-A Backup script is present in extra directory which can be used to backup the ldif and database. setup daily backup cron with script. you need to backup these two directory also
+A Backup script is present in extra directory which can be used to backup the ldif and database. setup daily backup cron with script. you need to backup certificates also

-/var/lib/ldap

-/etc/openldap
+/etc/openldap/certs/

 using any backup software ( or use rsync for a simple remote backup solution)